Gleichenia: Description

 These ferns have creeping rhizomes.
 The compound eaves fork multiple times, with the final leaf lobes ending in a pinnate arrangement.
 The sori are found at the bottom of the leaves and are made of a few sporangia.
 They are not covered by an indusium (protective covering).
 The sori occur in a unique chamber in the laminar pits - a feature found only in this genus.

 Fossil record

 The fossil record indicates that this genus had emerged by the late Jurassic period, although it was far more common in the early Cretaceous period.
 There is some evidence that it may have emerged even earlier - in the upper Triassic period.
 There are, however, multiple genera in the fossil record that show a similar leaf branching pattern to Gleichenia, which can make it difficult to determine the exact identity of a specimen that does not have adequately preserved fruiting bodies.

-Fossils have been found in across a wide geograhic range including:
+Fossils have been found in across a wide geographic range including: